wp-plugins/wpsc-dta-export/readme.txt

 Tested up to: 2.5
 Stable tag: 1.0

-Export orders from the Instinct <http://www.instinct.co.nz WP e-Commerce> Plugin as DTA-File.
+Export orders from the Instinct WP e-Commerce Plugin as DTA-File.
 This fileformat is used as automatic payment method in Germany.

 == Description ==

-Export orders from the Instinct <http://www.instinct.co.nz WP e-Commerce> Plugin as DTA File.
+Export orders from the Instinct WP e-Commerce Plugin as DTA File.
 This fileformat is used in Germany to exchange information about money transactions with banks or online banking programs.
-It uses the DTA class written by <http://www.web-gear.com/ Hermann Stainer>.
+It uses the DTA class written by Hermann Stainer [http://www.web-gear.com/].
 It automatically remembers the last exported order to avoid double payments.

 The plugin was tested with WP e-Commerce Version 3.5.1 and 3.6 RC2.